Helm Charts and repositories

 In the dialog that opened, name your repository, and specify it’s URL.
 The URL should not include the specific path to

 If your repository doesn’t require authentication, click ‘Save’ and you are done.
-To add an authenticated repository keep reading.

 The repository settings will be injected as environment variables into the pipeline so you can use them as you wish.